tseccull/tseccull/README.md

 # Hello there! 👋

-I'm a planetary astronomer who writes software to aid the acquisition, refinement, and analysis of astronomical research data observed at large professional observatories.
-Where possible, I aim to improve both quality of data and quality of life for observational astronomers that aim to study the cosmos.
+I'm a planetary astronomer who writes software to aid acquisition, refinement, and analysis of astronomical research data observed at large professional observatories.

 🔭 Check out my projects below!